maros/Zway-MotionTrigger/README.md

 Trigger duration after the last security sensor has been untripped.

+## dimmerLevel

+Set the dimmer levels.
+The value may either be a number, or a JavaScript function that calculates the levels (eg. based on time, luminosity, ...)

 # Virtual Devices

 This module creates a virtual binary switch device to turn on/off the trigger.